graphql-devise/graphql_devise/README.md

 1. `userSendResetPassword(email: String!, redirectUrl: String!): UserSendReserPasswordPayload`
 1. `userResendConfirmation(email: String!, redirectUrl: String!): UserResendConfirmationPayload`

-    The `UserResendConfirmationPayload` will return the `authenticable` resource that was sent the confirmation instructions but also has a `message: String!` that can be used to notify a user what to do after the instructions were sent to them
+    The `UserResendConfirmationPayload` will return the `authenticatable` resource that was sent the confirmation instructions but also has a `message: String!` that can be used to notify a user what to do after the instructions were sent to them

 #### Queries
 1. `userConfirmAccount(confirmationToken: String!, redirectUrl: String!): User`